WOVNio/wovnrb/README.en.md

 In other words, you cannot use this setting to change the request path of your content in original language.

 ### 2.16. `insert_hreflangs`
-This parameter tells wovnrb to insert link tag with hreflang.
+This parameter tells WOVN.rb to insert link tag with hreflang.
 If setting is on, the tag like `<link rel="alternate" hreflang="en" href="https://my-website.com/en/">` will be inserted for published languages.

-If setting is off, wovnrb doesn't add any change to link tag with hreflang.
+If setting is off, WOVN.rb doesn't add any change to link tag with hreflang.